Lovers of Aristotle will be aware of his three kinds of creative persuasion: ethos, logos and pathos;

-What credentials does she have?
+What credentials do they have?

-What achievements can she point to?
+What achievements can they point to?

-Sometimes a simple reference to the trainer's CV or job title is enough, but more often than not, it is worth the trainer spelling it out clearly: where they have come from and therefore what they have to offer.
+Sometimes a simple reference to the trainer's CV or job title is enough, but more often than not, it is worth the trainer spelling it out clearly: where they have come from and, therefore, what they have to offer.

-Under 'logos' (the training) the trainer should give the student an outline of the structure and layout of the training.
+Under 'logos' (the training), the trainer should give the student an outline of the structure and layout of the training.